 Techniques such as content generation and storytelling have become key tools in Social Media campaigns.

-This 4 – day workshop will provide a deep dive into Social Media, Social Media Marketing and Networking and its impact on the role of the Reputation, PR, Communications and Marketing practitioner in guiding, shaping and protecting the company’s reputation and optimizing marketing efforts.
+The training provides a deep dive into Social Media, Social Media Marketing and Networking and its impact on the role of the Reputation, PR, Communications and Marketing practitioner in guiding, shaping and protecting the company’s reputation and optimizing marketing efforts.

 Delegates will get a thorough understanding of the basics of how to increase their company’s social media reach, attracting clients and increasing sales.